Juliet-Simpson/Custom-Cupboards/README.md

     }
 ```

-18. Set the DATABASE_URL, originally from Heroku, in the gitpod envionment variables for this project by going to the gitpod dashboard>settings>variables.
+18. Set the DATABASE_URL, originally from Heroku, in the gitpod environment variables for this project by going to the gitpod dashboard>settings>variables.

 19. Type pip3 install gunicorn in the terminal, this will act as the webserver.